List of Ghostbusters characters: Peter Venkman

 Peter Venkman is a focal member of the Ghostbusters.
-He is portrayed by Bill Murray in all three movies, and is voiced in the animated series by Lorenzo Music and subsequently Dave Coulier who would later reprise his role in a cameo in Extreme Ghostbusters.
+He is portrayed by Bill Murray in all four main series movies, and is voiced in the animated series by Lorenzo Music and subsequently Dave Coulier who would later reprise his role in a cameo in Extreme Ghostbusters.
 Peter is one of three doctors of parapsychology on the team; he also holds a PhD in psychology.
 In the movies, although he is the leader, he is characterized by his blunt persona, laid-back approach to his profession, and his womanizing demeanor; of the three doctors in the Ghostbusters, he is the least committed to the academic and scientific side of their profession, and tends to regard his field, in the words of his employer in the first film, as "a dodge or hustle".
 In the first movie, he is shown to develop genuine concern and romantic feelings for the Ghostbusters' first client, Dana Barrett (Sigourney Weaver).

 Raymond Stantz

-Raymond "Ray" Stantz, another member of the Ghostbusters, is played by Dan Aykroyd in all three movies.
+Raymond "Ray" Stantz, another member of the Ghostbusters, is played by Dan Aykroyd in all four main series movies.
 He was voiced by Frank Welker in the animated television series The Real Ghostbusters and he reprised his role in a cameo in Extreme Ghostbusters.
 He is one of the three doctors of parapsychology on the team, and Peter's closest friend.
 Ray is considered the "heart" of the Ghostbusters by the other members of the team, and the second in command.
 He is an expert on paranormal history and metallurgy.
 Ray is characterized by his almost childlike enthusiasm towards his work, and his outspoken acceptance of paranormal activity.